hpfem/hermes/doc/src/installation/matrix_solvers/superlu.rst

   cd src
   make clean

-Now go to the directory with hermes.
+Now go to the directory with Hermes.
 Create the file CMake.vars with the following lines (or append to the existing one)::

   set(WITH_SUPERLU YES)